mBartoldus/lowercase_v/README.md

 # lowercase_v

 I started this library while messing around in webGL.
-I was typing vectors every day, so I wanted a class that was:
+I was typing vectors all day, so I wanted a class that was:

 * chainable
 * webGL-compliant